abdzyusuf123-ctrl/My-Notes/DSA/Core Logic and Memory.md

 **Core Logic:**
 For each element encountered, we move the right pointer forward and only move the left pointer when a condition is met.

+---

+## Sliding Window

+### Fixed-Size Sliding Window
+**Memory:**
+We use it to remember the conditional-based summary of what is currently in the window

+**Core Logic:**
+For each element encountered, we move the right pointer forward and we only move the left pointer if the window size exceeds a certain length

+---

+### Variable Size Sliding Window
+**Memory:**
+We use it to remember the conditional-based summary of what is currently in the window

+**Core Logic:**
+For each element encountered, we move the right pointer forward and we only move the left pointer if the window contains an element that doesn't meet a condition